 MindTap will be used for assignments.
 Reading of each chapter is critical if you want to do well on MindTap assignments.
 You can set homework reminders on your electronic devices for deadlines.
 Assignments will open on Monday morning and will be due on Sunday nights at 11:59 PM.
+Some Unit Exams will be due on Wednesday.
 MindTap assignments should be done in the order they are presented.
 Your work may be done at any time from home or by using a SPC computer lab.
 You should not wait until Sunday to do your work.
 It MUST be spread throughout the week.
 NOTE: Not all of your grades will be in MindTap; your final grade will always be shown in Blackboard.
 After you finish your MindTap assignments, make sure they flow over to Blackboard.
 Sometimes this takes a few days.